Fancy Lala

 Fancy Lala, known in Japan as Fancy Lala, the Magic Stage (魔法のステージ・ファンシーララ, Mahō no Sutēji Fanshī Rara), is a magical girl anime series produced by Studio Pierrot in 1998, following an OVA released in 1988.
 A two-volume manga adaptation by Rurika Kasuga ran in Ribon.
-The original designs were created by Akemi Takada, who worked on many of the 80s' Studio Pierrot series.
-The anime series was licensed for English release by Bandai Entertainment with a dub produced in Calgary and Edmonton, Alberta, Canada by Blue Water Studios.
-This is the final magical girl anime Pierrot has produced thus far.
+The original designs were created by Akemi Takada, who worked on many of the Studio Pierrot series of the 1980s.
+The anime series was licensed for English release by Bandai Entertainment with a dub produced in Calgary and Edmonton, Alberta, Canada by Blue Water Studios which was owned by Ocean Productions in Vancouver.
+This was the last magical girl anime produced by Pierrot prior to Tokyo Mew Mew in 2002.

-Plot summary
+Plot

-One day, a 9-year-old elementary schoolgirl named Miho Shinohara is given two stuffed dinosaurs by a unnamed stranger.
+One day, a 9-year-old elementary schoolgirl named Miho Shinohara is given two stuffed dinosaurs by an unnamed stranger.
 The stuffed dinosaurs come to life and they present her with a magic sketchbook and pen.
 Within limits, and subject to varying degrees of control, she can draw in the sketchbook and bring the drawings to life.
 Miho can also transform into a teenage girl, whom she names Fancy Lala.
 One day, Lala is scouted by Yumi Haneishi, the president of the talent agency Lyrical Productions, and begins the long road to stardom.